DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 "10AM.
 Guess Jeanne is going to be a hour later then?"

 9th Terminal
-For Kay it takes around 15 minutes to reach this place by subway.
+For Kai it takes around 15 minutes to reach this place by subway.
 This area around capital Urzak became a business center with lots of modern buildings.

-"Kay, sorry that I made you wait" - a lively voice could be heard.
+"Kai, sorry that I made you wait" - a lively voice could be heard.

-Kay looked in the direction of vice.
+Kai looked in the direction of vice.
 There is been standing silver-haired young girl with a bag in her hand.

 "Jeanne you're right on time?
 I honestly thought I'd have to wait another hour"